Arriving to Flatey Island

 - Planning on visiting the land of ice and fire?
 Check out these amazing summer tours in Iceland.

 Lucky passengers could spot any number of species, including Humpback whales, Harbour porpoises and even Orcas.

 Unfortunately, there were no cetaceans to be seen on my two-and-a-half-hour journey, but that’s not to say Mother Nature didn’t make herself known in other ways.

 Bobbing placidly atop the ocean, I knew at once that I was looking upon one of the country’s most iconic residents; Atlantic Puffins.
 I first spotted them when we were about twenty minutes off the island, checking one item from the bucket list before having even arrived.

 - Make sure to read The First Day of Summer in Iceland to find out more about the season.

-- Learn more in our article Puffins in Iceland
+- Learn more in our feature length article Puffins in Iceland

 Culture and History of Flatey Island

-- Check out What is the Golden Circle? – A Practical Guide to Iceland’s Most Popular Sightseeing Route to find out about other fun activities.
+- Check out our feature article: What is the Golden Circle? – A Practical Guide to Iceland’s Most Popular Sightseeing Route

 Allow me to elaborate on that last part…